Exabel/api/exabel/api/data/doc/signals.rst

 Signals
 =======

-A signal is a type of time series that is connected to exactly one entity type, for instance trade price for listings, earnings for companies, traffic numbers for web domains.
+A `signal` is a type of time series, such as `price` or `revenue`.
+A signal is connected to exactly one entity type.
+For example, a `trade price` signal would be connected to listings, `revenue` would be connected to companies and `traffic numbers` might be connected to web domains.

+There are no signals in the global namespace.
+Customers can create signals in their own namespace, connected to any entity type.

+The purpose of signals is to identify kinds of time series.
+When you have created a signal for a certain entity type, you can upload one time series for that signal for any entity with that entity type.

 The collection id for signals is ``signals``.